Account

 Annual cost of the 10 most expensive drugs in the US compared to Germany (based on ex-factory price in EUR).
 Retrieved from Remap Consulting., 20237

-Acute treatments tend to have greater expense up front over chronic treatments.
-However, as they are single use and if they are curative, or dramatically improve patient outcomes, over a patient’s lifetime they can be considered good value for money for a healthcare provider.
-For example, the most expensive treatment in the world, Zolgensma (Figure 2), has a US WAC (ex-factory) price of $1.9 million.
-When assessed over a patient’s lifetime, the annual cost is actually roughly equal to Spinraza (a chronic alternative and has a price point ten times lower than for Zolgensma).
+Acute treatments tend to have greater expense upfront compared to chronic treatments.
+However, as they are single-use and often curative, they can be considered good value over a patient’s lifetime.
+For example, Zolgensma, with a U.S. WAC price of $1.9 million, can be compared to chronic alternatives like Spinraza, which has a price point ten times lower than Zolgensma.

 Why are orphan drug prices higher in the US compared to Europe?